-- In a medium bowl stir to combine the eggs, sugar and melted butter, then add to the flour mixture and stir just until combined (do-not over stir), fold in half the pitted cherries and chocolate chips.
+- In a medium bowl stir to combine the eggs, sugar, melted butter and vanilla, then add to the flour mixture and stir just until combined (do-not over stir), fold in half the pitted cherries and chocolate chips.

 - Spoon the batter into the prepared cake pan and top with remaining cherries and sprinkle with remaining chocolate chips.
 Bake for approximately 20-25 minutes, halfway through rotate the pan.
 Let cool, dust with powdered sugar before serving.
 Enjoy!